void-linux/void-docs/src/config/rc-files.md

-# rc.conf, rc.local and rc.shutdown
+# rc.conf, rc.local, rc.shutdown, and core-services

-The files `/etc/rc.conf`, `/etc/rc.local` and `/etc/rc.shutdown` can be used to configure certain parts of your Void system. `rc.conf` is often configured by `void-installer`.
+The files `/etc/rc.conf`, `/etc/rc.local`, `/etc/rc.shutdown`, and the directory
+`/etc/runit/core-services` can be used to configure certain parts of your Void system. `rc.conf` is often configured by `void-installer`.

 ## rc.conf